MicrosoftDocs/power-pages-docs/power-pages-docs/admin/admin-center-security.md

 Note: The security health is calculated by looking at various configuration parameters and identifying common issues.
 These checks are not exhaustive and we recommend you to continue following security best practices.

+The criteria for classifying security health into Standard, Enhanced and Advanced is shown below.
+Please note that this criteria can change during preview and before the feature is officially released.

 | Health status | Description |
 | - | - |
 | Standard | This status means that less than 33% of the security checks for this website are in **Pass** state. |